The Davidian Massacre: Scholarly reception

-Wessinger, in her review essay reviewing six other works on the Waco siege, believes that the reporting of facts from Carol Moore is "compatible" with the other more scholarly works she reviews.
+In a review essay concerning six other works on the Waco siege, Catherine Wessinger writes that the reporting of facts from Carol Moore is "compatible" with the other more scholarly works she reviews.
 Wessinger makes clear that Moore separates her speculations about the federal government's actions and the facts of the matter, and she compliments Moore's extensive citations.

 Dean M. Kelley notes that work is published through the Gun Owners of America Foundation, an American gun rights organization, which might impact the interpretation of events (though, he acknowledges that it does not make the speculations untrue).
 Kelley believes that Moore is not as trustworthy as credentialed scholars, but Moore also is not privy to wild speculations about the federal government's actions either like those of Linda Thompson and other critics of the federal government.
 Kelley concludes that, if handled with caution, the book can be "useful and informative".